mental-design/mental-design.github.io/type/bass/models/notes_content.md

 <div id="mix-samples" class="sample-font styleset-samples">
 </div>

-BASS has undergone numerous refinements since its initial release, as we continue to push the boundaries of geometric typography.
+BASS has undergone numerous refinements since its initial release as we continue to push the boundaries of geometric typography.
 With the added features in version 2, we evolve BASS from a basic typeface into a typographic toolkit for geometric graphic design projects.
 We encourage you to experiment with the different styles and features, and share your experiences with us.
 As we continue to refine and improve BASS, we appreciate your feedback and support.

 </div><!-- details-content End -->
 </div><!-- details End -->